Chapter 3. Configuring cloud-init

 5. Download a KVM Guest Image from the Red Hat Customer Portal to the /var/lib/libvirt/images directory.

-6. Create a new VM from the KVM Guest Image using the virt-install command.
-Include the ISO image you created as an attachment to the image.
+6. Create a new VM from the KVM Guest Image using the virt-install utility and attach the downloaded image to the existing image:

 --memory 4096 \